dimskomex/Poke-Hunt/README.md

       export DISPLAY=:0
       make run

-## Did you stop?
-Write in terminal:
+## to delete everything created by the Makefile, write in the terminal the command:
     make clean

 ## About game: